One Ring: Appearance

-The Ring seemed to be made simply of gold, but it was completely impervious to damage, even to dragon fire (unlike other rings).
+The Ring seemed to be made simply of gold, but unlike other rings it was completely impervious to damage, even to dragon fire.
 It could be destroyed only by throwing it into the pit of the volcanic Mount Doom where it had been forged.
-Like some lesser rings, but unlike the other Rings of Power, it bore no gem.
-It could change size, and perhaps its weight, and could suddenly expand to escape from its wearer.
-Its identity could be determined by placing it in a fire, when it displayed a fiery inscription in the Black Speech that Sauron had devised.
-This was written in the Elvish Tengwar script, with two lines in the Black Speech from the full Ring Verse:
+Unlike the other Rings of Power, it bore no gem.
+It could change size, and could suddenly expand to escape from its wearer.
+When heated, it displayed a fiery inscription in Tengwar script that identified it as the One Ring.
+The inscription showed two lines in the Black Speech from the full Ring Verse: